All you need to know about Dan Wootton as GB News host suspended over Fox interview

 The GB News suspension comes as Wootton has faced separate accusations of potential criminal behaviour by allegedly using a pseudonym and offering newspaper colleagues money for sexual material.

+He was suspended by MailOnline while the claims were investigated and now the column he has been writing since 2021 has been terminated following the Fox interview row.

-He has been suspended by MailOnline while the claims are investigated.
-Last week, GB News chief executive Angelos Frangopoulos said the channel was continuing to “monitor” the allegations.
+Last week, GB News chief executive Angelos Frangopoulos said the channel was continuing to “monitor” the allegations regarding sexual material.
 There is no current police investigation, the Met Police said last month.

-The GB News presenter, who has written a regular column for Mail Online since 2021, claims to be the victim of a “witch hunt” after being accused of using fake online identities to trick men into sending him explicit images for tens of thousands of pounds.
+The GB News presenter claims to be the victim of a “witch hunt” after being accused of using fake online identities to trick men into sending him explicit images for tens of thousands of pounds.

 Wootton has denied any criminal wrongdoing, although he has admitted to “errors of judgment in the past”.